John Vassall: Exposure

 Vassall was identified as a potential spy after Anatoliy Golitsyn, a senior member of the KGB, defected to the United States in 1961.
 The KGB, worried that Vassall would be exposed, ordered him to cease operations until further notice.
 Another defector, Yuri Nosenko, added to the case against Vassall, but doubts about the evidence provided by both Golitsyn and Nosenko persisted.
 Documents and microdots provided by the 1960 Polish defector Michal Goleniewski may also have contributed to the case against him.
 Vassall soon resumed his work.
 It had become obvious to his colleagues that Vassall had some other source of income, for he moved to an expensive flat in Dolphin Square, took foreign holidays, and was said to own 36 Savile Row suits.
-His annual expenditure was later estimated at about £3,000, when his official salary was £750; he explained the discrepancy by stating that he had an inheritance from a distant relative.
+His annual expenditure was later estimated at £3,000, when his official salary was £750; he explained the discrepancy by stating that he had an inheritance from a distant relative.

 On 12 September 1962, Vassall was arrested and charged with spying.
 He made a full confession, and directed detectives to the cameras and films concealed in his flat.
 The documents that he admitted to stealing did not account for everything believed to have been taken, however, which led to speculation that there was another spy still operating in the Admiralty.
 Some have suggested that Vassall was deliberately sacrificed by the KGB in an attempt to protect the other (possibly more senior) spy.
 In October, Vassall was sentenced to 18 years in jail.
-While in Wormwood Scrubs prison, Vassall became acquainted with neo-Nazi Colin Jordan who later wrote to Prime Minister Harold Macmillan claiming that, courtesy of Vassall, he had evidence of 'a network of homosexual politicians'.
+While in Wormwood Scrubs prison, Vassall became acquainted with neo-Nazi Colin Jordan who later wrote to Prime Minister Harold Macmillan claiming that, courtesy of Vassall, he had evidence of "a network of homosexual politicians".
 The Security Service MI5 interviewed both Vassall and Jordan and dismissed the claims.

 The scandal caused the Macmillan government considerable embarrassment, erupting as it did at the height of the Cold War, only a year before the still-more dramatic revelations of the Profumo affair.
 The Vassall Tribunal was held to inquire into whether the failure to detect Vassall earlier amounted to a failure of intelligence, as many British newspapers had claimed.
 It also investigated suggestions that the close relations between Vassall and Tam Galbraith had been improper.
 However, in its conclusions the tribunal found no evidence for impropriety, and largely exonerated the government.